Best heated clothes airer deals for Black Friday 2024

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-The best heated clothes airer deals to expect in the Black Friday 2024 sale
+Best heated clothes airer deals to shop in the Black Friday 2024 sales

 Supercharge your drying time with one of these discounted appliances ahead of the annual sale